 Can you deliberately shape company culture?

-- hiring the right people
+- hiring the right people, the best talent

 - helping employees work together